Johnny Ginger

-Galen Grindle (born June 16, 1934), better known as Johnny Ginger, was a pioneer of Detroit television.
+Galen Grindle (born June 16, 1934), better known as Johnny Ginger, is a pioneer of Detroit television.

 Biography

 Grindle was born in Toledo, Ohio.
 His parents, Ray and Edna, were a Vaudeville family act performing at the Paramount Theater in Toledo.
 His brother, Kenny, was a tap dancer in the family act.
 One day they brought little Johnny up onstage to sing "Sonny Boy" and he was an instant hit.
 As a teen he performed stand-up comedy in clubs all over Toledo, Detroit, and Canada.